 Reflection: Key stakeholders need periodic updates of the project schedule, so they can see progress and adjust for schedule shift.

 For my projects, I can have more than a dozen versions of my project schedule.
 There might not be any major shifts, but even the smallest shift in schedule needs to be communicated.
 Sometimes, even if the dates haven’t changed, I like to show progress to remind people where we are in the process.
-Frequent communication of the project schedule reinforces the idea that the schedule MIGHT change, and sometimes that simple reference can ensure that it doesn’t need to.
+Frequent communication of the corporate training project schedule reinforces the idea that the schedule MIGHT change, and sometimes that simple reference can ensure that it doesn’t need to.

 To me, the real benefit of a project schedule isn’t the schedule itself.
 It starts with taking the time to think about all of the project details at the beginning of a project, preparing and assessing project challenges, and having a simple method to stay connected and communicates with key stakeholders.
-Simply seeing the dates written on paper, whether they change or not, and being reminded that someone is keeping track can be enough to keep people invested and able to help meet the project completion deadline – or close enough!
+Simply seeing the dates written on paper, whether they change or not, and being reminded that someone is keeping track of your corporate training project can be enough to keep people invested and able to help meet the project completion deadline – or close enough!